ims-systems-00/ims-kb/docs/General Information/Our IMS/our_ims.md

 ## Getting Started

-To make any changes to your **Business Functions** and **Compliance Bodies**, you must first navigate to the `Our IMS` page using the `Sidebar` on the left hand side.
+To make any changes to your **Business Functions** and **Compliance Bodies**, you must first navigate to the `Our IMS` page using the `Sidebar` on the left-hand side.
 Next click on the `Our ims` tab to view your existing Business Functions and Compliance Bodies.

 ### Business Functions

-On the left hand side, you can see the Title and Descriptions of the various Business Functions your organisation has created within the iMS System.
+On the left-hand side, you can see the Title and Descriptions of the various Business Functions your organisation has created within the iMS System.
 To view more information about the Business Functions, click on the pencil icon to the right of the description.
-This is also where you can edit the exisiting details of the Business Function.
+This is also where you can edit the existing details of the Business Function.

 *Please note, some roles may have limited access*